Chapter 6 : Planning Dates to Hogsmeade

 “You’re right about Thalia.
 Ever since that day in the library, she stuck in my mind.”
 I heard a snicker next to me and stuck my elbow in his ribs.
 “Stop laughing, James.
 I know it’s cliché, but there’s something intriguing about her, that’s all.
 I just don’t want to ruin it with her, like I do with everything else.”
 I hadn’t even realised that I meant half the stuff I had just said, until I finished saying it.

 “If you want my advice mate, don’t bother hanging around like I’m doing with Lily.
 You actually stand a chance with Thalia.
-Just ask her to Hogsmeade.”
-James said encouraging me along.
+Just ask her to Hogsmeade," James said, encouraging me along.

 I had to give him a point there.
 This ridiculous thing between him and Lily had been going on for far too long.
 Maybe I should ask Thalia.
 Even if she said no, I could pretend it was a joke or a dare.
-James and I were always doing things like that, so I’m sure she’d believe it.
+James and I were always doing things like that, so I was sure she’d believe it.
 Who, after all, could resist the charms of Sirius Black?

 “Library.
 She usually stops by there before dinner.
 Meet me there later, and I’ll tell you how it goes,” I shouted over my shoulder.